VPRLab/SoMo/README.md

 # SoMo: Beyond “Protected” and “Private”: An Empirical Security Analysis of Custom Function Modifiers in Smart Contracts

+### For the dataset used in the paper, please refer to the dataset repository at [VPRLab/ModifierDataset](https://github.com/VPRLab/ModifierDataset).

 ## Overview

 `SoMo` is the implementation of the paper titled *"SoMo: Beyond “Protected” and “Private”: An Empirical Security Analysis of Custom Function Modifiers in Smart Contracts"* published on "ISSTA'23", which has been integrated into [MetaScan](https://metatrust.io/metascan) services hosted at [MetaTrustLab](https://github.com/MetaTrustLabs). `SoMo` is a static analyzer designed for detecting **<u>bypassable</u>** `modifier` in `Solidity` smart contracts based on taint analysis and [Slither](https://github.com/crytic/slither).